 Gnawing material for Russian Dwarf hamsters

 Russian Dwarf Hamsters have a natural need to gnaw.
 This is because dwarf hamsters are rodents and have growing incisors.
 It is therefore necessary that they can gnaw on something to wear out the teeth.
-If dwarf hamsters have too few opportunities to wear the teeth, the teeth can become too long or grow crooked, with all the consequences that entails.
+If dwarf hamsters have too few opportunities to wear out the teeth, the teeth can become too long or grow crooked, with all the consequences that entails.

 Some Russian Dwarf Hamsters gnaw gnawing very actively and others don't at all.
 It is on the one hand a matter of taste, but on the other hand a matter of need.
-If a dwarf hamster has no need to gnaw because the teeth remain at a good length through food, hay or other nibbles, then he will gnaw less on gnawing wood.
+If a dwarf hamster has no need to gnaw because the teeth remain at a good length due to food, hay or other nibbles, then he will gnaw less on gnawing wood.
 It is good to always offer natural gnawing wood so that the animals can always gnaw if they have a need to gnaw.

 Dental Problems in Russian Dwarf Hamsters

-If you notice that your hamster is very eager to take the food, but then doesn't eat it, there may be something wrong with the teeth.
+If you notice that your hamster is eager to take the food, but then doesn't eat it, there may be something wrong with the teeth.
 Drooling can also indicate dental problems.
 If you suspect that you have dental problems, it is best to contact your vet.

 Reproduction of the Russian Dwarf Hamster